PedroDBFlores/chakra-ui-file-picker/README.md

 - Retrieve the files from a callback
 - Filter the files by file type/extension
 - Reset programmatically by using a `ref`
+- Provide styling to the Input and InputGroup

 ## Usage